FeriDS/redes_algarve/README.md

-## This is the GitHub project website of Redes II at University of Algarve
+## Course Redes II at the University of Algarve